na-na-hi/renget/archive/nahnm.md

 “She’s your sister!
 Aren’t you worried about what will happen to her?”
 He asked, incredulous.

 “She stopped being my sister when she cucked me, and then spat in the face of everything our family stands for,” her composure flared for a moment, and then she shifted back into a relaxed posture.
-“I was the older sister, she was supposed to stay celibate until I found a mate, as is our family tradition.
+“I was the older sister, she was supposed to wait until I found a mate, as is our family tradition.
 You were mine by every right.
 Inducted and assigned.
 It was *me* who saved you in New York, not her.”

 He felt his knee twinge as a reminder.